Riklik101/Obsidian-Public-Sync/publish/STEM/Nuclear Reactor/Reactors/BWR reactor.md

 ![[BWR Simple Diagram.gif]]

-See [[USNRC BWR-4 Manual.pdf]] for more info on where I am getting this information.
+See [[Reactor Manuals]] for more info on where I am getting this information.

 ## BWR Plant Layout
 In a BWR plant, there are many different buildings containing the structures for the reactor.